Gnutyud/gnutyud/README.md

 Here are some of the personal projects I've worked on:

-- **My Blog:** A blog made with Next.js and Node.js for the backend, hosted for free on [Vercel - sharetolearn blog](https://sharetolearn.vercel.app/).
+- **My Blog:** A blog made with Next.js and Node.js for the backend, hosted for free on [sharetolearn blog](https://www.sharetolearn.pro/).
 - **Note Keeper:** My first React app inspired by Google Keep, built with Node.js and hosted on [Render - Wekeep app](https://wekeep.onrender.com/).
 - **My Portfolio Website:** A website I created when I first started learning HTML, CSS, and JavaScript, hosted on [GitHub Pages - My Portfolio](https://gnutyud.github.io/Portfolio).